junxit/us-congress-bills-112/metadata.md

 - 2011-05-26 — Introduced in House
 - 2011-05-26 — Introduced in House
 - 2011-05-26 — Referred to the House Committee on Natural Resources.
+- 2011-06-03 — Referred to the Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs.
+- 2011-10-25 — Subcommittee Hearings Held.
+- 2011-11-17 — Committee Consideration and Mark-up Session Held.
+- 2011-11-17 — Ordered to be Reported by Unanimous Consent.
+- 2011-11-17 — Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs Discharged.
+- 2012-07-09 — Placed on the Union Calendar, Calendar No. 419.
+- 2012-07-09 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-579.
+- 2012-07-09 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-579.